posit-dev/positron/.github/pull_request_template.md

 If this is your first pull request you can find information about contributing here:
   * [Contributing to Positron](https://github.com/posit-dev/positron/blob/main/CONTRIBUTING.md)

+We recommend synchronizing your branch with the latest changes in the main branch by either pulling or rebasing.
 -->

 <!--